kuanweeloong/BareMetalLib/README.md

 usage examples:

 #### Finding the minimum and maximum of several integers
-This example find the minimum and maximum of 4 integers and returns them in a tuple.
+This example finds the minimum and maximum of 4 integers and returns them in a tuple.

 > ```c++
 > #include <bml/containers.hpp>